crossplane/docs/content/v1.12/concepts/pods.md

 {{< hint "note" >}}
 Managed resources watch for Kubernetes events like deletion or changes to their `spec`.
-Managed resources rely on polling to detect changes in the provider environment.
+Managed resources rely on polling to detect changes in the external system.
 {{< /hint >}}

-Crossplane checks all resources to confirm they're in the desired state.
+Crossplane double-checks all resources to confirm they're in the desired state.
 Crossplane does this every one hour by default.
 Use the `--sync-interval` Crossplane pod argument to change this interval.